Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author

 Gail Russell made her first film appearance at nineteen in the 1943 film Henry Aldrich Gets Glamour.
-The following year she appeared in Lady in the Dark, starring Ginger Rogers and Ray Milland.
+In 1944 she played Barbara in Lady in the Dark, starring Ginger Rogers and Ray Milland.
 Although Russell’s role was hardly noteworthy, the film was nominated for three Oscars, which boosted Russell's career.

 Critics compared Russell's great beauty to Hollywood favorite Hedy Lamarr and Paramount acted quickly, casting Russell in two more films in 1944.
 Russell quickly discovered she was expected to appear in two to three films each year, which would be a challenging task for anyone, especially someone whose fear of appearing in public consumed her every thought.

 Early Beginnings of a Deadly Disease

 Gail Russell's raven hair and enigmatic beauty were particularly suited to the ghost story plot of The Uninvited, her second film of 1944.
 Russell was again cast with Ray Milland, this time as his love interest.

 During filming, Russell’s stage fright was so great that one of her co-stars suggested she use alcohol to calm her nerves.
 More than one biographer repeats the rumors that the suggestion came from actor John Wayne, but Wayne heard these rumors as well and adamantly denied having anything to do with Russell's struggles with alcohol.
 In fact, he insisted that the suspicious amount of time he spent in Russell's dressing room was an attempt to help her calm her nerves.